PhilippeMarcMeyer/vanillaSelectBox/README.md

 selectBox.disableItems(['Lamborghini','Land Rover']);
 ```
 #### History :

+v0.70 : remote search (WIP) can be tested. works only on 1 level menus (not optgroups)

 v0.65 : Two levels: bug fix : groups are checked/unchecked when check all/uncheck all is clicked